KRISWIU/cs326-final-tet/docs/setup.md

 - Express
 - MongoDB

-To install these, use `npm install express` and `npm install mongodb` respectively.
+To install these, using `npm install` in console should be sufficient.
+Use `npm install express` and `npm install mongodb` if that doesn't work.